All Episodes

 Victory.

-Uh some of the issues that Christopher Ray or your FBI director that never lifted a finger to clean up the mess, the abuse of power, the corruption, uh, as it relates to the deep state and of course the phony hoax, conspiracy theory, Trump Russia collusion, nor did he get to the bottom of zero experience hunter.
+Some of the issues that Christopher Wray, your FBI director, that never lifted a finger to clean up the mess, the abuse of power, the corruption as it relates to the deep state and, of course, the phony hoax, conspiracy theory, Trump-Russia collusion, nor did he get to the bottom of zero experience.

-He pretty much hasn't gotten to the bottom of anything, but uh was asked today about our southern border.
+Hunter, he pretty much hasn't gotten to the bottom of anything, but was asked today about our southern border.

-Now, remember it was just a week and a half ago, your Department of Homeland Security Secretary Mayorcus was out there saying, our border is secure.
+Now, remember, it was just a week and a half ago, your Department of Homeland Security Secretary, Mayorkas, was out there saying, our border is secure.

 Now, you would think your eyes were lying to you as you saw one migrant caravan after another.

-Uh Literally, we see people all over the just crossing the border.
+Literally, we see people all over the, just crossing the border.

-It's catch process, give them a free phone, give them preferential treatment, no COVID test, no vaccine mandate, and then give them free taxpayer transportation to the to the city of their choice, except for Washington, D.C., where apparently they don't want to drop many people off.
+It's catch, process, give them a free phone, give them preferential treatment, no COVID test, no vaccine mandate, and then give them free taxpayer transportation to the city of their choice, except for Washington, D.C., where apparently they don't want to drop many people off.

-Thankfully, the great uh governor of this state of Texas, where it we are today are it's actually a free state.
+Thankfully, the great governor of this state of Texas, where we are today, it's actually a free state.

 I feel a little freer today.

-Um but anyway, so Christopher Ray said there's a wide array of criminal threats, drug trafficking, and we're losing 300 people a week.
+But anyway, so Christopher Wray said there's a wide array of criminal threats, drug trafficking, and we're losing 300 people a week.

 No kidding.